Error estimates of residual minimization using neural networks for linear PDEs: hp-Variational Residual Minimization

-Proposition~\ref{prop:vpinn-loss-convg} indicates that the function class $\tilde{V}_K$ is sufficiently large enough to reach a zero training loss.
-However, the training loss being zero does not necessarily imply the convergence of quasi-minimizers to the solution to Equation \eqref{eq:linear-generic-bvp}.
-In the next theorem, we show how the hp-VRM loss is related to the approximation error.
+The training loss being zero, however, does not necessarily imply the convergence of quasi-minimizers to the solution to Equation \eqref{eq:linear-generic-bvp}.
+In the next lemma, we show that if the hp-VRM loss is carefully constructed, the loss functional of \eqref{eq:loss-function-hp-vpinn} is a good approximation to the loss functional of \eqref{eq:loss-functional}.